joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 We ended up with a single kind of contract: one that was part of an API's signature and checked all the time.
 If a compiler could prove the contract was satisfied at compile-time -- something we spent considerable energy on -- it was free to elide the check altogether.
 But code was guaranteed it would never execute if its preconditions weren't satisfied.
-For cases where you wanted conditional checks, you always had the assertion system (described below).
+For cases where you wanted conditional checks, you always had the assertion system (described above).

 I felt better about this bet when we deployed the new model and found that lots of people had been misusing the "weak" and "strong" notions above out of confusion.
 Forcing developers to make the decision led to healthier code.